This article highlighting advice from LinkedIn experts came about because of a LinkedIn update I posted.

 Get all the details in my blog post, Posting LinkedIn Updates vs Updating Your LinkedIn Profile.

-As of this writing, my update (below) received 40+ comments (including my responses to each person’s comment), and more than 6,400 views . . . pretty impressive!
+My update (below) received dozens of comments and more than 6,000 views when it originally ran . . . pretty impressive!

 LinkedIn Experts Discuss the Biggest LinkedIn Executive Job Search Mistakes

-Here’s the LinkedIn update I posted (after some time, the post may no longer be accessible):
+Here’s the LinkedIn update I posted (the post may no longer be accessible):

 A question to esteemed colleagues in the careers industry: What is the biggest mistake you see people making with LinkedIn?
 [Here I tagged several colleagues, some of whose contributions appear below.]